linroger/Wealth-of-Nations/Financial Instruments/Lecture Notes- Financial Instruments/Teaching Note 3 Swaps- Financial Instruments/The Value of the Swap Contract after Initiation.md

 Assume the June Eurodollar futures price is 92.8.
 This translates into the implied interest rate, which is calculated as $100 - 92.8 = 7.2\%$ on an annual basis for a \$1M loan from June to September.
-Suppose the June Eurodollar futures price is 92.8, which implies a 3-month LIBOR is $100 - 92.8 = 7.2\%$.
+Suppose the June Eurodollar futures price is 92.8, which implies a 3-month [[A Guide to the Front End and Basis Swap Markets#London Interbank Offered Rate (LIBOR)|LIBOR]] is $100 - 92.8 = 7.2\%$.
 If we enter into a single short Eurodollar contract at expiration it will be: